Sharon Nazarian: Philanthropy

-Dr. Nazarian serves as the President of the Younes and Soraya Nazarian Family Foundation which is dedicated to the promotion of education as the most important catalyst for societal change.
-The Foundation supports educational causes in a broad spectrum of institutions: academic, public policy, and community-based social and artistic programs.
+Nazarian serves as the president of the Younes and Soraya Nazarian Family Foundation, which is dedicated to the promotion of education as the most important catalyst for societal change.
+The foundation supports educational causes in a broad spectrum of institutions: academic, public policy, and community-based social and artistic programs.
 Nazarian also serves on the Board of Governors of the University of Haifa.

-On May 6, 2013, Dr. Nazarian was the recipient of a Deborah Award from the Anti-Defamation League in a ceremony at the SLS Hotel Beverly Hills.
-In 2015, Dr. Nazarian was the recipient of the 2015 Israel Film Festival Humanitarian Award in Beverly Hills, CA. She was honored for her contribution to the Oscar-Nominated Israeli Film Baba Joon.
+On May 6, 2013, Nazarian was the recipient of a Deborah Award from the Anti-Defamation League in a ceremony at the SLS Hotel, Beverly Hills.
+In 2015, Nazarian was the recipient of the 2015 Israel Film Festival Humanitarian Award in Beverly Hills, CA. She was honored for her contribution to the Oscar-Nominated Israeli Film Baba Joon.

 Personal life

-Dr. Nazarian was married to Sharyar Baradaran, a periodontist, from 1990 to the early 2010s.
+Nazarian was married to Sharyar Baradaran, a periodontist, from 1990 to the early 2010s.
 She now resides in Los Angeles with her husband, Fernando Flint, and her three children.